 Maximizing the use and understanding of data is critical for contact center performance and service quality improvements to occur.
 There are numerous ways that organizations can use customer data to gain deeper insights into customer behaviors and customer sentiment to drive improved outcomes.

 CX analytics help determine the reasons why people use the channel of their choice.
 Executives can act on these insights to craft the best intra- and inter-channel experiences.
 Customer data and predictive analytics can also enable customer experience leaders to identify the aspects of a product that customers need support for.
 Our research finds that 20 percent of all calls made by customers occur in the first month after purchasing a product or service.
 Associates should be provided with insights on the type of support these customers are likely to reach out for.
 Armed with these insights, associates can be prepared to address customer inquiries immediately.
 Having this knowledge can help contact centers reduce the number of repeat calls on a particular issue while improving NPS.

 When associates can deliver these types of experiences it demonstrates to the customer that the company knows who they are and is able to provide them with intelligent support to address his needs and preferences.
 And this level of advanced knowledge and relevant support can help to strengthen trust and loyalty and increase customer lifetime value.

-Learn more about our omnichannel contact center solutions and services
+More about our omnichannel contact center services

-Omnichannel Contact Center Digital Transformation Best Practice: A key aspect of successful CX and digital transformation is contact center transformation in which digital technologies for customer insights, call deflection, personalization, and automation are optimized to turn your old fashioned call center into an omnichannel contact center of the future.
+Omnichannel Contact Center Digital Transformation Best Practice: A key aspect of successful CX and digital transformation is contact center transformation in which digital technologies for customer insights, call deflection, personalization, artificial intelligence, and automation are optimized to turn your old fashioned call center into an omnichannel contact center of the future.